whytekieran/Data-Representation-Project/README.md

     "FACILITIES": ["1 Soccer/ Gaa Playing Pitch", "Planting area with flowers", "shrubs and trees"]}]
  ```

- The example above is an example of a single json object (park) returned by the URL.
+ The code above is an example of a single json object (park) returned by the URL.
 We can have many of these objects, each of these objects inside another json object.
 This makes json a very powerful language in data transfer.